 L-5-MTHF is very important to genetic expression.
 Methyl groups are strategically placed on certain genes to inactivate them.
 Every cell in the human body has the genetic information to produce every other type of cell.
 The thing is that most of the genes are not active.
 Methyl groups (supplied indirectly by L-5-MTHF) silence the genes that should not be active in a given cell at a given time.
 This is obviously critical for good health.
 Some of the genes within our cells are tumor promoters.
 Proper methylation, which requires L-5-MTHF, keeps these genes silenced.
 When L-5-MTHF is lacking, these tumor promoter genes become active and trouble begins.
 Cancer cells have been found to be lacking in methylation.

 The importance of L-5-MTHF involves more than its role in promoting proper genetic expression, DNA synthesis and repair.
-L-5-MTHF also plays a role in dopamine and serotonin metabolism.
+L-5-MTHF also plays a role in dopamine, epinephrine, norepinephrine, histamine, L-DOPA, serotonin, and estrogen metabolism.
 Not surprisingly, folic acid deficiency is a consistent finding in depression.
-L-5-MTHF transfers methyl groups to S-adenosylmethionine (SAM or SAMe), which is the compound that directly donates methyls to DNA and to serotonin and dopamine.
+L-5-MTHF plays a role in forming S-adenosylmethionine (SAM or SAMe), which is the compound that directly donates methyls to DNA and to serotonin and dopamine.
 Like L-5-MTHF, SAM is available in supplemental form.
 SAM is a popular remedy for depression and arthritis.
 It is likely that individuals who respond to SAM are actually in need of L-5-MTHF.
 It makes sense to try L-5-MTHF before SAM because it is much less expensive.